-- Compliance with the Occupational Health and Safety Act of 1983 - An emergency plan must be made to comply with section 30 (Control of emergency incidents) of the National Environmental Management Act (NEMA), No. 107 of 1997. - In case of a spill or leak of product, such incident must be reported to all relevant authorities and the Directorate: Pollution Management in accordance with Section 30 (10) of NEMA, No. 107 of 1997. - All staff on the site must be well trained and have the appropriate PPE in all aspects of the Occupational Health and Safety procedures pertaining to activities of the solar PV facility and hydrogen plant electrolysis facility. - Access to chemical storage areas must be strictly restricted authorised personnel. - Material Safety Data Sheets (MSDSs) shall be readily available on site for all chemicals and hazardous substances to be used on site.
+- Compliance with the Occupational Health and Safety Act of 1983 - An emergency plan must be made to comply with section 30 (Control of emergency incidents) of the National Environmental Management Act (NEMA), No. 107 of 1997. - In case of a spill or leak of product, such incident must be reported to all relevant authorities and the Directorate: Pollution Management in accordance with Section 30 (10) of NEMA, No. 107 of 1997. - All staff on the site must be well trained and have the appropriate PPE in all aspects of the Occupational Health and Safety procedures pertaining to activities of the solar PV facility. - Access to chemical storage areas must be strictly restricted authorised personnel. - Material Safety Data Sheets (MSDSs) shall be readily available on site for all chemicals and hazardous substances to be used on site.
 Where possible the available, MSDSs must additionally include information on ecological impacts and measures to minimise negative environmental impacts during accidental releases or escapes. - A system shall be in place to ensure that MSDS are available to all personnel (including first-aiders and medical personnel) involved in the transportation, storage, handling, use and disposal of hazardous materials on site. - Labelling shall be in place on all storage vessels, containers and tanks, where significant risks exist (based on a risk assessment).
 Labelling shall clearly identify the stored material. - Personnel using and handling chemicals shall have received proper training for this purpose, using information available from the MSDS. - For each site establishment, yard or other temporary chemicals storage area, a map indicating the potential sources of pollution and corresponding location of spill kits will be prepared.
 Spill kits will be placed at sufficient proximity in accordance with the degree of risk for spillage, and a responsible person designated for each. - Emergency response equipment for spillage containment, fires, explosions, burns, first aid, etc. must be made available. - Visible safety signs must be placed in areas of potential hazard, e.g. where tap water is not to be used for drinking purposes, indicating the dangers of chlorine or informing of the safety equipment to be worn when entering a certain area, etc.

-4.10 HYDROGEN AND BATTERY ENERGY STORAGE SYSTEM (BESS) MANAGEMENT
+4.10 BATTERY ENERGY STORAGE SYSTEM (BESS) MANAGEMENT

-Prevent contamination of soil or water resources through spills, leaks etc. from the BESS
+Prevent contamination of soil or water resources through spills, leaks etc. from the BESS.

-- The battery storage system must be designed by professionals and installation must comply with all norms and standards. - The electrolysis system and hydrogen storage containers must be designed by professionals and installation must comply with all norms and standards. - Batteries that have reached the end of their life-cycle are to be appropriately removed, preventing any spills or contamination, and are to be appropriately transported to a licenced recycling facility or hazardous waste disposal site. - Any hazardous materials should be stored in an appropriate manner to prevent contamination of the site. - Any accidental spills (chemicals, fuel, oil etc) that occur must be cleaned up in an appropriate manner.
-Contaminated soil, material etc. will need to be appropriately disposed of at a licenced facility.
+- The battery storage system must be designed by professionals and installation must comply with all norms and standards. - Batteries that have reached the end of their life-cycle are to be appropriately removed, preventing any spills or contamination, and are to be appropriately transported to a licenced recycling facility or hazardous waste disposal site. - Any hazardous materials should be stored in an appropriate manner to prevent contamination of the site. - A Material Safety Data Sheet, supplier user guidelines and safety specifications for the battery must be readily available on site. - Operate, maintain and monitor the BESS as per the supplier specifications. - Method statements for battery cell, electrolyte and battery cell / container replacement to be compiled.
+These should be approved by the technical manager and SHEQ manager.